dongyx/libaca/README.md

 - Simplicity

-	**The implementation contains no more than 175 LOCs of C89**, including header files.
+	**The implementation contains no more than 175 LOCs of C**, including header files.

 - Robustness